 The City of Davenport established local financial aid for families and businesses displaced by the structure collapse.
-Financial aid includes: \$6,000 per household from the impacted structure, \$1,000 per temporarily displaced household from surrounding structures, \$25,000 per business from the impacted structure and \$12,000 per temporarily displaced business from surrounding structures.
+Financial aid includes: \$6,000 per household from the impacted structure, \$1,000 per temporarily displaced household from surrounding structures, \$25,000 per business from the impacted structure, and \$12,000 per temporarily displaced business from surrounding structures.

-Multiple State agencies were immediately mobilized to respond to this incident, including, but not limited to, the Iowa Department of Homeland Security and Emergency Management (HSEMD), Iowa Economic Development Authority (IEDA), Iowa Department of Health and Human Services (DHHS), Iowa Department of Public Safety (DPS) to include the state fire marshal, and the Iowa Department of Transportation (DOT), all of which are conducting day-today support and mutual aid operations in coordination and cooperation with local officials.
+Multiple State agencies were immediately mobilized to respond to this incident, including, but not limited to, the Iowa Department of Homeland Security and Emergency Management (HSEMD), Iowa Department of Economic Development (IDEA), Iowa Department of Health and Human Services (DHHS), Iowa Department of Public Safety (DPS) to include the state fire marshal, and the Iowa Department of Transportation (DOT), for day-to-day support and mutual aid operations in coordination and cooperation with local officials.
 HSEMD activated both divisions of the Iowa Urban Search and Rescue Team, deploying approximately 53 members.
 HSEMD has also coordinated two Emergency Management Assistance Compact missions with Florida and Wisconsin, deploying approximately 13 individuals, and continues to gather resource needs and requests.